 Because symptoms generally come on gradually over weeks or months, you may have hyperthyroidism for a long time before you realize it.
 If you are an older adult, it may be even harder to recognize that something is wrong, because your only symptoms may be weight loss and/or depression.

 Symptoms vary so greatly from individual to individual, you may have one, more than one, all, or none of the following symptoms.
 There are many symptoms of hyperthyroidism.
 These may include:

 - Fatigue and weakness may follow the restlessness and nervousness

 - Heat intolerance

 - Heart palpitations, irregular heartbeat, skipped beats

-- Tachycardia—a rapid heartbeat and pulse
+- Tachycardia—Rapid heartbeat and pulse.

 - Unexplained weight loss—An increased metabolism means your body is burning calories more rapidly, thus you may lose weight even though you are eating more.
 However, 5%-10% of people with hyperthyroidism gain weight because they are eating more.